kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

          1. Use the private helper function `waitUntilTransactionMined` in order to check if the transaction has been successfully completed
       1. Check the operation of the `HelloWorld` smart contract using the function `helloWorld.Greet()`
    1. Validate if the bootnode has the signer account, you can use the `eth.accounts` command to list the accounts
-1. Add `my_advance_test` in the list, that the testsuite will be execute, inside the `my_testsuite.go` file
-1. Verify that running `bash scripts/build-and-run.sh all` generates output indicating that two test ran (my_test and my_advanced_test) and both are successfully executed
+1. Verify that running `bash scripts/build-and-run.sh all` generates output indicating that two test ran (my_test, and my_advanced_test) and both are successfully executed